srhopkins/example-project/README.md

 Hashicorp Consul and Vault should be setup for configuration, secrets and service discovery,

 ### Environment
+Colocating application and base infrastructure code is not ideal.
+This monolithic example repository should be pared down and broken up into logical separation of concerns.

-Visibility, monitoring and alerting are powerful tools for catching issues early and identifying tipping points.
+Additional visibility, monitoring and alerting are powerful tools for catching issues early and identifying tipping points.
 The environment would benefit from some or all of the following.

  * PagerDuty
  * Graylog or EFK (Elasticsearch, Fluentd, Kibana)